 John Wall has made it quite clear that he doesn’t think much of the results of the first round of NBA All-Star balloting.
-Wall’s grievances seem to stem from the fact that he’s in fifth in Eastern Conference guard voting, and more importantly behind leader Kyrie Irving, who has played three games all season.
-“It’s a joke,” Wall told CSNmidatlantic.com’s J...
+Wall’s grievances seem to stem from the fact that he’s fifth in Eastern Conference guard voting, and more importantly behind leader Kyrie Irving, who has played three games all season.
+“It’s a joke,” Wall told CSNmidatlantic.com’s J. Michael.
+“I...

 Delivered to your inbox

 You'll also receive Yardbarker's daily Top 10, featuring the best sports stories from around the web.
 Customize your newsletter to get articles on your favorite sports and teams.
 And the best part?
 It's free!